emacsmirror/docbook-snippets/README.markdown

     M-x nxml-mode

 To expand a snippet, type the corresponding keyword and press the trigger key (the **Tab** key by default).
-The tables below provides a comprehensive list of available keywords.
+The tables below provide a comprehensive list of available keywords.
 Refer to the [YASnippet repository](https://github.com/capitaomorte/yasnippet) for more information on how to configure and use this template system.

 ### Snippets for DocBook 4.5 Elements